-Cement Board + Plastic Sheet
+Cement Board and Plastic Sheeting

-Cement Board + Liquid Membrane
+Cement Board and a Liquid Membrane

-Cement Board + Sheet Membrane
+Cement Board and a Sheet Membrane

 After the thinset has dried, tile is applied to the sheet membrane with thinset.
 Kerdi can also be installed directly over standard drywall in a shower because, when installed correctly, it creates a continuous waterproof barrier.

 Membrane-Faced Board Only

 Plywood on its own cannot be used as a substrate under tile in showers.
-Some homeowners believe that painting or priming plywood will render it suitable to use as shower/tub backer board.
-This is not true.
+Some homeowners believe that painting or priming plywood with ordinary latex paint will render it suitable to use as shower or bathtub backer board.